Irfan597/web-scrape/README.md

 # web-scrape
-This project helps to get information from amazon
+This project helps to get information from amazon web page